 The Sanctuary Room

 Allowing the cat access to the whole house from Day One may be too overwhelming and create stress.
-For the at least the first few days, the cat is best off confined to one area or space.
+For at least the first few days, the cat is best off confined to one area or space.

-Set aside one room that will serve as the “sanctuary room” before you bring kitty home.
+Set aside one room that will serve as the "sanctuary room" before you bring kitty home.
 The room should be a quiet one with little or no human traffic.
-Make sure that the door can be locked, to avoid accidental intrusions or escapes and that all windows are well shut, so that your cat won’t climb her way out.
+Make sure that the door can be locked, to avoid accidental intrusions or escapes and that all windows are well shut so your cat won't climb her way out.

 Place the cat's feeding and water bowls In one corner of the room and a litter box some distance away.
 This is important because cats do not like to use a litter box in close proximity to their sleeping or eating places, and they may choose to use another place in the room for elimination purposes to keep their feeding area uncontaminated.